George McNeil (artist): Biography

 George J. McNeil was born in Queens, New York, on February 22, 1908, the youngest child of an Irish Catholic working-class family.
 He attended Brooklyn Tech High School and the Pratt Institute, which he left before gaining his degree.
 He then copied works at the Metropolitan Museum of Art and attended classes at the Art Students League, where he studied with Jan Matulka in 1931–32.
 From 1932 to 1936 he studied with Hans Hofmann, becoming Hofmann's monitor (assistant) and teaching a class in collage.
 In 1936 he became one of the founding members of the American Abstract Artists group and from 1935 worked in the Mural and Easel section of the Works Progress Administration Federal Art Project.
 In 1936 he married fellow Hofmann student Dora Tamler, with whom he had two children, Helen and James.
 During the late 1930s he traveled to Mexico and in 1940–41 he visited Cuba.
 During World War II he served in the US Navy from 1943 to 1946.
 He also gained an Ed.D from Columbia University.
 From the late 1940s he was deeply involved with the abstract expressionist movement, also known as the New York School of painting.
 Apart from 1946–48, when he lived and taught in Laramie, Wyoming, and 1956–57 when he taught at the University of California, Berkeley, George McNeil lived from the late 1940s until his death in Brooklyn.
-From 1948 to 1962 he spent his summers in the art colony of Provincetown, MA.
+From 1948 to 1962 he spent his summers in the art colony of Provincetown, Mass.
 He died in New York on January 11, 1995.